Metreon: History

 The 16-screen Loews (now AMC) theater was a success, becoming one of the most profitable theaters in the country and claiming much of the Metreon foot traffic; the lease agreement did not apportion ticket or concession sales to Metreon, however.

 By 2002, persistent rumors said that Sony wished to withdraw from management of the property.
 In February 2006, Metreon was sold to The Westfield Group, the owner of the nearby Westfield San Francisco Centre shopping mall, and Forest City Enterprises, a real estate development company.

 In early 2009, Sony announced that it would be closing the Sony and PlayStation stores, the last flagship stores located in the mall.
 Following the announcement, on March 3, 2009, the San Francisco Redevelopment Agency approved plans from owners Westfield Group and Forest City Enterprises to renovate Metreon into a "restaurant-centric" mall.
 Expected modifications include relocation of the Fourth and Mission street entrance to the center of the block and the installation of a food terrace facing Yerba Buena Gardens.
 The San Francisco Filipino Cultural Center and the "Tavern on the Green" restaurant were projected tenants.
 Tavern on the Green, however, entered bankruptcy on September 11, 2009, "throwing into doubt" the plans for the Metreon location.

 The Metreon building has been redeveloped as a Target store, opened in October 2012.
 Target is leasing 99677 sqft.
 The other tenants are the AMC theater (now with its own entrance), a food court, Chronicle Books, Massage Envy, National University, The City View event space, and various other food purveyors not directly in the court.
 The Sanraku sushi restaurant and Buckhorn sandwich shop remain in the new food court, along with Jillians, which is now only accessible from outside.
 The movie theater has also experienced upgrades, with the IMAX auditorium now featuring their new laser projector, and the addition of Dolby Cinema and recliner seats.

+Cal Hacks began hosting its annual hackathon at The Metreon in 2023.